nateliu/hexo-blog/source/_posts/npm-with-layout.md

 // axios.interceptors.request.use
 // axios.interceptors.response.use
 ```
-In this page, will use useEffect to get data back and use useState to control returned data
+In this page, will use hook `useEffect` for getting data back and use  hook `useState` to control returned data
 ``` javascript
 import React, { useEffect, useState } from 'react' import { Layout, Menu } from 'antd';